Secure-Platforms-Lab-W-M/MASC-Artifact/README.md

 `tools_and_scripts/script_descriptions.csv` contains descriptions each of the scripts included.

 **Note 2**: Any files/descriptions that refer to "reachability" is synonymous to "exhaustive".
 Similarly, we used "crysl" internally as synonymous to "cognicrypt".

+## Acknowledgement

+The authors have been supported in part by the NSF-1815336, NSF1815186 and NSF-1955853 grants; as well as COVA CCI Cyber Dissertation Fellowship.